cla-cif/english-with-claudia/README.md

 - __The Footer__

-  - The right section of the footer contains links to the relevant social media pages of English with Claudia and the teacher.
+  - The right section of the footer contains links to the corresponding social media pages of English with Claudia and the teacher.
 The links open in a new tab to allow users to navigate easily.
-  - The footer's left section includes links to the "About" and "Top" of the page, anchored to the header.
-This section is intentionally placed right under the submit button in case the user wants to go back to some relevant information before submitting the form.
+  -The left area of the footer contains links to the "About" and "Top of page" pages, which are anchored in the header.
+This area is intentionally located directly below the "Submit" button in case the user wants to return to the relevant information before submitting the form.
-  - The footer purpose is to invite the user to find out more about the teaching method and the teacher's bio.
+  - The footer serves to invite the user to learn more about the teaching method and the teacher's biography.

 ![Footer](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/footer.jpeg)

 - __Other features__
-    - The website has an [apple-touch-icon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/apple-touch-icon.png) to make the page stand out among other bookmarks with an orange "C" as a reminder of Claudia (the teacher) and (English) Course.
+    - The website has an [apple-touch-icon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/apple-touch-icon.png) to make the page stand out from other bookmarks, with an orange "C" as a reminder of Claudia (the teacher) and (English) Course.
-    - The website has a [Union-Jack Favicon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/favicon.ico) to make the page easy to find among many open tabs.
+    - The website has a [Union Jack Favicon](https://github.com/cla-cif/english-with-claudia/blob/main/assets/images/favicon.ico) to make the page easy to find among the many open tabs.
-    - The website has a "Google site verification" to verify this site's ownership as shown [here](https://search.google.com/search-console/ownership?resource_id=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F).
+    - The website has a "Google site verification" to verify the website's ownership as shown [here](https://search.google.com/search-console/ownership?resource_id=https%3A%2F%2Fcla-cif.github.io%2Fenglish-with-claudia%2F).
-    - The website has keywords and a suitable length description to give the user a brief idea of the website from the browser's results page.
+    - The site has keywords and a description of appropriate length to give the user a brief impression of the site on the browser results page.

 ### Features Left to Implement

-- Making the Submit button operative.
+- Make the Submit button functional.
 - Implement an efficient cache policy.
 - Add privacy policy.
 - Get the website a domain name.

-## Technologies Used
+## Technologies used

-### Languages Used
+### Languages used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)